-- King Right is a company beneficially wholly-owned by Mr. Sung Kai Hing, who is also the sole director of King Right.
-Ms. Wong Wai King is the spouse of Mr. Sung Kai Hing and is deemed to be interested in the same parcel of Shares in which Mr. Sung Kai Hing is interested by virtue of the SFO. - 2.
+- 1. Based on 808,096,025 Shares in issue as at 31 December 2022. - 2.
+King Right is a company beneficially wholly-owned by Mr. Sung Kai Hing, who is also the sole director of King Right.
+Ms. Wong Wai King is the spouse of Mr. Sung Kai Hing and is deemed to be interested in the same parcel of Shares in which Mr. Sung Kai Hing is interested or deemed to be interested by virtue of the SFO. - 3.
 United Sino is a company beneficially wholly-owned by Mr. Cheung Kong Cheung, who is also the sole director of United Sino.
-Ms. Li Xin is the spouse of Mr. Cheung Kong Cheung and is deemed to be interested in the same parcel of Shares in which Mr. Cheung Kong Cheung is interested by virtue of the SFO. - 3.
+Ms. Li Xin is the spouse of Mr. Cheung Kong Cheung and is deemed to be interested in the same parcel of Shares in which Mr. Cheung Kong Cheung is interested or deemed to be interested by virtue of the SFO. - 4.
+7,200,000 Shares were held by Mr. Chan Kwok Kin and 54,840,465 Shares were held by Golden Sunday.
 Golden Sunday is a company beneficially wholly-owned by Mr. Chan Kwok Kin.
 By virtue of the SFO, Mr. Chan is deemed to be interested in the same parcel of Shares in which Golden Sunday is interested.
-Ms. Ho Fung Ying is the spouse of Mr. Chan Kwok Kin and is deemed to be interested in the same parcel of Shares in which Mr. Chan Kwok Kin is interested by virtue of the SFO. - 4.
+Ms. Ho Fung Ying is the spouse of Mr. Chan Kwok Kin and is deemed to be interested in the same parcel of Shares in which Mr. Chan Kwok Kin is interested or deemed to be interested by virtue of the SFO. - 5.
+7,350,000 Shares were held by Mr. Huang Wei Ye and 51,586,293 Shares were held by Top Right.
 Top Right is a company beneficially wholly-owned by Mr. Huang Wei Ye.
 By virtue of the SFO, Mr. Huang Wei Ye is deemed to be interested in the same parcel of Shares in which Top Right is interested.
-Ms. Ye Jian Qun is the spouse of Mr. Huang Wei Ye and is deemed to be interested in the same parcel of Shares in which Mr. Huang is interested by virtue of the SFO.
+Ms. Ye Jian Qun is the spouse of Mr. Huang Wei Ye and is deemed to be interested in the same parcel of Shares in which Mr. Huang is interested or deemed to be interested by virtue of the SFO.